mprelude/php-community-health/contributor-guidelines.rst

   that strives to be very open.
 The flip side is that the core developers are faced with a lot of requests.
 Make sure that you have done your research before posting to the entire developer community.
-* Write clear and unambiguous prose.
-It is better to be descriptive than to be concise.
-* Write as much as is necessary, but as little as you can get away with.
+* Be clear and descriptive when communicating.
+Write as much as you need to in order to convey your point clearly, and no more.
 * Not everyone that will read your post is a native English speaker, try to use simple words where possible.
 * Debate the technical issues, and ideas behind them, but never attack the